 - Anticoagulants.
 Anticoagulants form the second group and work by inhibiting substances known as coagulation factors.
 The most widely used anticoagulant in Spain is Sintrom®.
 It must be monitored regularly to determine if coagulation is well controlled and to discover the correct dose for each patient.
 In recent years, three anticoagulants have been marketed which provide the same function as Sintrom® but they are administered in fixed doses and without the need to monitor the anticoagulant effect.

-- Drugs to control high blood pressure, diabetes and cholesterol levels.
+- Drugs to control high blood pressure, diabetes and hypercholesterolemia.
 Sometimes specific medicines are also required to maintain blood pressure (below at least 14/9), blood sugar (glycaemia) and cholesterol levels within normal values.